-Before Cicilline reintroduced the bill, House Majority Leader Steny Hoyer, D-Md., announced in a letter to colleagues Tuesday that the House would vote on the Equality Act next week.
+Before Cicilline reintroduced the bill, House Majority Leader Steny Hoyer, D-Md., announced in a letter to colleagues that the House would vote on the Equality Act this week.
 In May 2019, it passed by a 236-173 vote, with eight Republicans voting for it.
 However, then-Senate Majority Leader Mitch McConnell, R-Ky., never took it up in the Senate.

 Passing the Equality Act in the next few months would allow President Joe Biden to fulfill one of his campaign promises of signing it into law in the first 100 days of his presidency.

 In October of last year, Biden told Mark Segal, publisher of Philadelphia Gay News and a longtime LGBTQ rights activist, that passing the bill is “essential to ensuring that no future president can ever again roll back civil rights and protections for LGBTQ+ individuals.”

 He added that he would also direct his Cabinet to enforce the Equality Act across federal agencies.
 “Too many states do not have laws that explicitly protect LGBTQ+ individuals from discrimination,” Biden said in the interview.
 “It’s wrong to deny people access to services or housing because of who they are or who they love.”

 The Equality Act was first introduced by Rep. Bella Abzug, D-N.Y., in 1974, but the bill was eventually killed.